Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: Introduction

 \subsection{Role of AI for 6G}

 AI will play a critical role in realising 6G networks and their applications.
 There are several ways in which AI can be used in 6G, including the conventional use of AI for prescriptive, predictive, diagnostic, and descriptive analytics. \textit{Prescriptive analytics} can be used for making decisions or predictions related to edge AI such as cache placement, AI model migration, dynamically scaling network slices and adapting its service function chains, and optimal automatic allocation of resources (e.g., spectrum, cloud, and backhaul).
 AI-based \textit{predictive analytics} help to predict the future from the acquired data in real-time for events like resource availability, preference, user behaviour, user locations, and traffic patterns, then proactively change the network.
-Proactive actions can fine-tune the resource allocation, deployment of proactive security solutions, pre-migration of edge services, and edge AI models. \textit{Diagnostic analytics} concerns with detecting faults in the network, thus detecting network anomalies, service impairments, network faults, and the root causes of these network faults, which ultimately helps enhance the network security and reliability.
+Proactive actions can fine-tune the resource allocation, deployment of proactive security solutions, pre-migration of edge services, and edge AI models. \textit{Diagnostic analytics} concerns with detecting faults in the network, thus detecting network anomalies, service impairments, network faults, and the root causes of these network faults, which ultimately helps enhance network security and reliability.
 Due to the high scalability of the 6G network in terms of users, devices and services, AI-enabled automatic services are essential for 6G. \textit{Descriptive analytics} heavily rely on historical data to enhance the service provider’s and network operator’s situational awareness.
-The applications include user perspectives, channel conditions, traffic profile, network performance, and so on.
+The applications include user perspectives, channel conditions, traffic profiles, network performance, and so on.
 Furthermore, handling, generating, and processing large volumes of data in real-time and in a collaborative way is yet another complicated task that requires scalable AI.
 AI will also play a vital role in controlling and orchestrating the 6G network.
-For instance, novel B5G/6G network controlling and orchestrating concepts of Intent-Based Networking (IBN) as well as Zero Touch Service and Network Management (ZSM) are primarily dependent on AI technologies.
+For instance, novel 6G network controlling and orchestrating concepts of Intent-Based Networking (IBN) as well as Zero Touch Service and Network Management (ZSM) are primarily dependent on AI technologies\cite{liyanage2022survey}.
+Novel concepts such as Open RAN or O-RAN will define the development of RAN (Radio Access Network) for future 6G networks.
+AI is heavily utilized to realize the critical features in O-RAN, such as RAN Intelligent Controller (RIC) frameworks\cite{singh2020evolution}.